WilsonLe/son-tran-portfolio-web/README.md

 git push
 ```

+## How To Edit Profile Picture

+To edit a new profile picture, you can simply replace the file `profile-picture.jpg` inside the `public/images` directory with your new profile picture. **Note that the file must be named "profile-picture.jpg"**.
+If you need an image converter, a simple search for "Online image converter" yields this link: [convertio.co/image-converter](https://convertio.co/image-converter).

 ## How To Edit Text Contents

 To update text content on the webpage, navigate to folder `config`, open `index.ts`.
 This file contains text value for the entire website, stored in JSON format.
 The details and descriptions are specified in the file.